 Exploration opportunities are subclassified as prospects or leads depending upon the available data and degree of interpretation.
 A prospect is considered to have enough data and interpretation such that it is currently ready to drill.
 A lead has insufficient data or interpretation to adequately identify a drillable structural closure and/or petroleum system at the current time.
-As of the date of this report, 9 prospects and 12 leads were identified and evaluated.
-This report is limited to our evaluation of the 9 prospects.

 We conducted independent assessments of the opportunities, most with multiple potential target zones.
 We considered the data and interpretations provided by ReconAfrica.
 We reviewed the 2-D seismic data for all opportunities identified by ReconAfrica and determined the areas to be input into our assessment.
 In addition, we determined our subclassification of each opportunity as a prospect or lead based upon the available seismic coverage of each opportunity.
 We reviewed each opportunity and performed a geologic risk assessment based on the work of Otis and Schneidermann (1997).
-We used probabilistic methods to estimate undiscovered original gasin-place and prospective gas resources.
+We used probabilistic methods to estimate undiscovered original inplace volumes and prospective resources.
 Each opportunity was treated independently in our analysis and, given the lack of available data, no dependencies were taken into account between potential target zones in a prospect or lead.